aws-cloudformation/cloudformation-guard/docs/COMPLEX_COMPOSITION.md

 ### Example 3 vs Example 4

-You can clearly see from the psuedo code for Example 3 and Example 4 that the order of evaluation in case of disjunction between `Clause 1` and `Clause 2` changes the outcome.
+You can clearly see from the pseudocode for Example 3 and Example 4 that the order of evaluation in case of disjunction between `Clause 1` and `Clause 2` changes the outcome.
 From the above examples it is clear that using Conjoined Clause Composition allows you to write programatically intutive rules.
 We recommend using Conjoined Clause Composition over Independent Clause Composition for most cases.

 ## Complex Composition with Named Rule Blocks